krz/qsort/README.md

 qsort
 =====

-some experiments with the haskell programming language
+my implementation of the qsort algorithm in C, python and haskell